microsoft/vscode-docs/release-notes/latest.md

 ## Tasks Support

-The tasks.json editor has now snippet support to insert common tasks commands.
-As a result starting with a fresh tasks.json now results in an empty file with IntelliSense poplucated.
-No more uncommenting and commenting of sections.
+The `tasks.json` editor now has snippet support to insert common tasks commands.
+As a result, a fresh `tasks.json` is an empty file with IntelliSense populated.
+No longer will you need to comment and uncomment prefilled of sections.

 ![tasks.json](images/February/tasks-json.png)

 ## Localization

-Support has been added to localize package.json files for extensions and commonJS code.
-For localizing commonJS code we publish a new npm module `vscode-nls` which helps you with externalizing strings.
+Support has been added to localize package.json files for extensions and CommonJS code.
+For localizing CommonJS code, we publish a new npm module `vscode-nls` which helps you create external localized strings.

 ## Extension Authoring